perekietka/cs-field-guide/text/pl/rozdzialy/grafika-komputerowa.md

 {comment}{include interactive computer-graphics-box-translation}{comment end}
 {button link="http://csfieldguide.org.nz/releases/1.9.9/_static/widgets/CG/CG-box/CG-box-translation.html?info=In%20this%20example%20the%20only%20transforms%20we%27ve%20supplied%20are%20to%20%3Cem%3Etranslate%3C/em%3E%20it%20in%20three%20dimensions.%20The%20dimensions%20are%20%3Cem%3Ex%3C/em%3E%20(left%20and%20right),%20%3Cem%3Ey%3C/em%3E%20(up%20and%20down)%20and%20%3Cem%3Ez%3C/em%3E%20(in%20and%20out%20of%20the%20screen).%20Your%20goal%20is%20to%20type%20in%20how%20far%20it%20should%20be%20transformed%20in%20each%20of%20these%20directions%20so%20that%20you%20can%20see%20the%20symbol%20on%20each%20face,%20and%20put%20those%20symbols%20on%20the%20spinner%20wheels%20shown.%20(The%20order%20of%20the%20symbols%20doesn%27t%20matter)." text="Kliknij, aby uruchomić interaktywne narzędzie."}

-W tej zabawie stosowano przekształcenie zwane *przesunięciem (translacją)*, oznacza przemieszczenie obiektu w trzech wymiarach: w górę i w dół, do tyłu i do przodu oraz na boki.
+W tej zabawie stosowano przekształcenie zwane *przesunięciem (translacją)*, co oznacza przemieszczenie obiektu w trzech wymiarach: w górę i w dół, do tyłu i do przodu oraz na boki.

 Następne ćwiczenie wymaga obracania pudełkiem.
 Ponownie twoim zadaniem jest odnaleźć symbole na ściankach.